 Releases

-Lus releases are produced by a release engineering process, which divide into two channels:
+Lus releases are produced by a release engineering process that divides into two channels:

 Stable releases

-There is no timeline for stable releases, but they are typically released when all work-in-progress acquis have been completed and they received sufficient harness tests.
-Stable releases may be released with only a few days between them, or they take several months (or even years) to complete.
-It all depends on the completion of the acquis and the sufficiency of the harness tests.
+There is no timeline for stable releases, but they are typically released when all work-in-progress acquis have been completed and have received sufficient coverage in the test harnesses.

-The attribution of acquis to a release is dependent on when the acquis has been submitted.
-If, for example, version X.0.0 is being worked on, then any acquis submitted during this time will be slated for version X.1.0.
-There is no upper limit as to how many acquis can be submitted for a given release, but if there are too many, then they may be slated for a future release.
+The attribution of acquis to a release is dependent on when the acquis is submitted.
+If the version X.0.0 release is being worked on, then any acquis submitted during this time will be slated for version X.1.0.

 Even though semantic versioning is used, the patch number is expected to go unused.
 The harness tests are exhaustive and should cover all runtime features and edge cases.
 If, however, a very critical bug is found, then the patch number may be used to indicate an emergency bug fix release.